 Margins clearly play a very crucial role in futures trading as it enables one to leverage.
 In fact, margins are the one that gives a ‘Futures Agreement’ the required financial twist (as compared to the spot market transaction).
 For this reason, understanding the margins and many facets of margins is extremely important.

-However before we proceed any further, let us list down a list of things you should know by now.
-These are concepts we had learnt over the last 4 chapters, reiterating these crucial takeaways will help us consolidate all the learning.
-At this, if you are not clear about any of the following points you will need to revisit the previous chapters and refresh your understanding.
+However, before we proceed any further, let us list down a list of things you should know by now.
+These are concepts we had learnt over the last 4 chapters; reiterating these crucial takeaways will help us consolidate all the learning.
+If you are not clear about any of the following points, you will need to revisit the previous chapters and refresh your understanding.

-- Futures is an improvisation over the Forwards
+- Future is an improvisation over the Forwards.

-- A futures agreement enables you to financially benefit if you have an accurate directional view on the asset price
+- A futures agreement enables you to financially benefit if you have an accurate directional view of the asset price.

-- The futures price and the spot price of an asset are different, this is attributable to the futures pricing formula.
-We will discuss this point at a later stage in the module
+- The futures price and the spot price of an asset are different, attributable to the futures pricing formula.
+We will discuss this point at a later stage in the module.

-- The futures contract is a standardized contract wherein the variables of the agreement is predetermined – lot size and expiry date
+- The futures contract is a standardized contract wherein the agreement variables are predetermined – lot size and expiry date.

-- Lot size is the minimum quantity specified in the futures contract
+- The lot size is the minimum quantity specified in the futures contract.

 - Contract value = Futures Price * Lot Size

-- To enter into a futures agreement one has to deposit a margin amount, which is calculated as a certain % of the contract value
+- To enter into a futures agreement, one has to deposit a margin amount calculated as a certain % of the contract value.

-- Margins allow us to deposit a small amount of money and take exposure to a large value transaction, thereby leveraging on the transaction
+- Margins allow us to deposit a small amount of money and take exposure to a large value transaction, thereby leveraging the transaction.

-- When we transact in a futures contract, we digitally sign the agreement with the counter party, this obligates us to honor the contract upon expiry
+- When we transact in a futures contract, we digitally sign the agreement with the counterparty; this obligates us to honour the contract upon expiry.

 - The futures agreement is tradable.
 Which means you need not hold on to the agreement till the expiry

-- You can hold the futures contract till you have a conviction on the directional view on the asset, once your view changes you can get out of the futures agreement
+- You can hold the futures contract until you have a conviction on the asset’s directional view; once your view changes, you can get out of the futures agreement.

-- You can even hold the futures agreement for a few minutes and financially benefit if the price moves in your favor
+- You can even hold the futures agreement for a few minutes and financially benefit if the price moves in your .favour

-- By virtue of leverage a small change in the underlying, results in a massive impact on the P&L
+- Under leverage, a small change in the underlying results in a massive impact on the P&L

-- The futures market is regulated by Securities and Exchange Board of India (SEBI).
-Thanks to the watchful eye of SEBI, there have been no incidence of counterparty default in the futures market
+- The futures market is regulated by the Securities and Exchange Board of India (SEBI).
+Thanks to the watchful eye of SEBI, there has been no incidence of counterparty default in the futures market.

-If you can clearly understand the points mentioned above then I’d assume you are on the right track so far.
-If you have any questions on any of the above mentioned points then you need to revisit the previous four chapters to get the concept right.
+If you can clearly understand the points mentioned above, then I’d assume you are on the right track so far.
+If you have any questions on any of the above-mentioned points, you need to revisit the previous four chapters to get the concept right.

-Anyway, assuming you are clear so far let us now focus more on concept of margins and mark to market.
+Anyway, assuming you are clear so far, let us now focus more on the concept of margins and mark to market.

 5.2 – Why are Margins charged?

-Let us now rewind back to the example we quoted in the forwards market (chapter 1).
-In the example quoted, 3 months from now ABC Jewelers agrees to buy 15Kgs of Gold at Rs.2450/- per gram from XYZ Gold Dealers.
+Let us now rewind to the example we quoted in the forwards market (chapter 1).
+In the example quoted, 3 months from now, ABC Jewelers agrees to buy 15Kgs of Gold at Rs.2450/- per gram from XYZ Gold Dealers.

-We can now clearly appreciate that any variation in the price of gold will either affect ABC or XYZ negatively.
-If the price of gold increases then XYZ suffers a loss and ABC makes a profit.
-Likewise, if the price of gold decreases ABC suffers a loss and XYZ makes a profit.
-Also we know that a forwards agreement works on a gentleman’s word.
-Consider a situation where the price of gold has drastically gone up placing XYZ Gold Dealers in a difficult spot.
-Clearly XYZ can say they cannot make the necessary payment and thereby default on the deal.
-Obviously what follows will be a long and grueling legal chase, but that is outside our focus area.
-The point to be noted here is that, in a forwards agreement the scope and the incentive to default is very high.
+We can now clearly appreciate that any gold price variation will either affect ABC or XYZ negatively.
+If the price of gold increases, then XYZ suffers a loss, and ABC makes a profit.
+Likewise, if the price of gold decreases, ABC suffers a loss, and XYZ makes a profit.
+Also, we know that a forwards agreement works on a gentleman’s word.
+Consider a situation where gold price has drastically increased, placing XYZ Gold Dealers in a difficult spot.
+Clearly, XYZ can say they cannot make the necessary payment and thereby default on the deal.
+Obviously, what follows will be a long and gruelling legal chase, but outside our focus area.
+The point to be noted here is that in a forwards agreement, the scope and the incentive to default is very high.

-Since futures market is an improvisation over the forwards market, the angle of default is carefully and intelligently dealt with.
+Since the futures market is an improvisation over the forwards market, the default angle is carefully and intelligently dealt with.
 This is where the margins play a role.

 So how does the exchange make sure this works seamlessly?
-Well, they make this happen by means of –
+Well, they make this happen using –

 - Collecting the margins